bravib/rbm-mhc/README.md

 express or implied.
 In no event shall the author or contributors be liable for any damage arising out of the use of this software.

-The publication of research using this software, modified or not, must include appropriate citations to: Bravi et al. Cell Systems 2021 https://www.sciencedirect.com/science/article/pii/S2405471220304567
+The publication of research using this software, modified or not, must include appropriate citations to: [Bravi et al. Cell Systems 2021](https://www.sciencedirect.com/science/article/pii/S2405471220304567).

+## Additional contributions ##
+January 2025 update of the main script - see RBM-MHC.py - has been carried out by [Yinfei Yang](https://github.com/Coco-fei).

 ## Download and Install the packages ##

-RBM-MHC is written in Python version 3.6.9
+RBM-MHC.py was written in Python version 3.6.9.
+RBM-MHC_update.py is designed for Python 3.12 and the current version of IEDB (as of January 2025).

 Packages required: biopython, numba, keras (with Theano or tensorFlow backend), scikit-learn, along with standard packages (numpy, cython, matplotlib).
 The alignment routines require matlab and matlab engine API for Python https://fr.mathworks.com/help/matlab/matlab_external/install-the-matlab-engine-for-python.html